A Syntax for Strictly Associative and Unital $\infty$-Categories: Implementation

+This defines ``triangle'' to be function taking a set of arguments to the coherence with the given type.

-Since the triangle equation is entirely expressed in terms of associator and unitor structure, we would expect it to normalize to the identity in our type theory, and this is what the implementation returns.
+Since the triangle equation is entirely expressed in terms of associator and unitor structure, we would expect this 3-morphism to normalize to an identity in our strictly associative and unital setting.
+We can test this as follows: